Happy New Year, lovers, friends and fellow nerds!!!

 Desperate to find a signal to call home, Darby goes back out into the storm . . . and makes a horrifying discovery.
 In the back of the van parked next to her car, a little girl is locked in an animal crate.

 Who is the child?
 Why has she been taken?
 And how can Darby save her?

 There is no cell phone reception, no telephone, and no way out.
 One of her fellow travellers is a kidnapper.
 But which one?

 Trapped in an increasingly dangerous situation, with a child’s life and her own on the line, Darby must find a way to break the girl out of the van and escape.

 With exquisitely controlled pacing, Taylor Adams diabolically ratchets up the tension with every page.
 Full of terrifying twists and hairpin turns, No Exit will have you on the edge of your seat and leave you breathless.

 My Fucking Thoughts: My very reliable sources tell me that this book is THE SHIT.
-A true can’t-put-it-down kind of thriller.
+A true can’t-put-it-down kind of action-thriller.
 Which, when you’re a picky bitch like me, is super exciting to hear because maybe there’s a chance I’ll actually like a book I’m reading?!

 🔪Blood for Blood (Ziba MacKenzie, #1) by Victoria Selman